 Pinot Noir Red Wine (Burgundy or Ontario/Niagara Peninsula)

-Its bright red fruit (think cherry and cranberry) and subtle earthiness which echo the mushrooms and lentils without overpowering them.
+Its bright red fruit (think cherry and cranberry) and subtle earthiness echo the mushrooms and lentils without overpowering them.

 Côtes-du-Rhône Red Wine (Grenache/Syrah blend)